rgbkrk/pkgcloud/docs/providers/rackspace/storage.md

 * File
   * [Model](#file-model)
   * [APIs](#file-apis)

-Creating a client is straight-forward:
+Create a client using an object literal with your credentials:

 ``` js
   var rackspace = pkgcloud.storage.createClient({